gpestana/notes/talks/everyone_is_naked/README.md

 and visibility [ref] under such conditions.

-More PETs: There are other PETs that can be used to improve metadata resistance in P2P networks, either as .
+More PETs: There are other PETs that can be used to improve metadata resistance in P2P networks.
 I believe that applied cryptography and cryptographic protocols such as Multi-Party Computation and Zero Knowledge primitives could also be used as tools for building privacy preserving P2P networks, specially as mechanisms that could be used to complement other protocols.

 Notice that these technologies are nothing more than mechanisms that "shift tradeoffs": while they may provide more privacy, they will inevitably hinder